Robbery Lawyer In Chester County, PA

 If you take property from someone else while using minor force, it is a third-degree robbery.
 A common example of this includes snatching a purse or phone out of someone’s hands and running away with it.
 By contrast, if you successfully picked someone’s pocket without his or her knowledge, it is not a third-degree robbery but will instead be charged as a misdemeanor theft offense.
 The key difference is awareness.
 For the crime to be charged as a third-degree felony, the victim must have known of the theft when it occurred.
 A conviction for third-degree robbery can result in a sentence of up to seven years in prison and a fine of up to $10,000.

-Pennsylvania's Three-Strikes Law And First-Degree Robbery
+Three-Strikes Law And First-Degree Robbery In Chester County, PA

 If you are convicted of first-degree armed robbery, it is considered to be a crime of violence under Pennsylvania’s three-strikes law.
 If you have previous convictions for crimes of violence, the mandatory minimum for a second strike is 10 to 20 years in prison.
 If it is your third strike, you can face from 25 years up to life in prison.
 If you have prior convictions for violent crimes, getting help from a knowledgeable robbery attorney is critical for protecting your freedom.

-What Defenses Are Available For Robbery Charges?
+What Defenses Are Available For Robbery Charges in Chester County, PA?

 While robbery charges are very serious, defenses may be available to help to reduce the penalties.
 A robbery attorney might start by challenging the charge’s gradation during the preliminary hearing.
 Prosecutors commonly charge defendants with first-degree robbery instead of a lesser offense by overcharging.
 This might be done to try to secure a conviction of the offense for which the person should have been charged.
 If your lawyer can show that the alleged victim did not suffer serious injuries, it is possible to get the charges downgraded during the preliminary hearing.